NLRB Pauses Mail Vote Among Vaccinated Hospital Workers - Law360

 Finally, Rush noted that it has pledged to set up a physical voting area that meets standards discussed in Aspirus and related guidance by the NLRB general counsel for conducting safe elections.

+Hospital spokesperson Tobin Klinger said the hospital "appreciates that the National Labor Relations Board is considering this request."

+"Ultimately, Rush leaders want an election format that allows all phlebotomists to easily and safely participate during their regular workday -- so we can have 100% voter participation," Klinger said.

-Attorneys for the hospital and the union did not immediately respond Wednesday to requests for comment.
+An attorney for the union did not immediately respond Wednesday to a request for comment.

 The hospital is represented by Kenneth Sparks and Mark Stolzenburg.

-Note: Update: This story has been updated with comment from the hospital.